-Pack up any personal items such as family photos, trophies, and other memorabilia.
-You want potential buyers to be able to imagine themselves living in the space, which can be difficult if your personal items are on display.
+Pack up personal items such as family photos, trophies, and other memorabilia.
+You want potential buyers to imagine themselves living in the space, which can be difficult if your personal items are on display.
 Additionally, consider removing any excess furniture or items that may make the space feel cramped or cluttered.
 By streamlining your belongings, you'll create a more inviting and spacious atmosphere that potential buyers will find more appealing.

 Two Weeks Before

 5. Stage Your Home